StevePatpatyan/GoodTradingCardBot/README.md

 - CardsRequired: card_ids of cards required to claim set reward separated by commas
 - description: description of set reward
 - quantity: amount of cash/vouchers given if that is the reward

+Codes:

+- id: unique id of code
+- name: name of the reward displayed
+- reward_id: id of the card given (or -1/-2 for cash/vouchers)
+- quantity: amount of cash/vouchers given if that is a reward
+- available: 0 if code is not available and 1 if it is
+- code: the code to claim the reward

 **NOTE: I may change how odds work between commits.
 Modify rolls variable in the code and at end of iteration to make your own odds**